fionayyc/last-centurion/index.md

----
-layout: default
-title: The Last Centurion
+# The Last Centurion
----

-# Welcome aboard *The Last Centurion*
+Welcome aboard the Last Centurion — a capital-class cruiser venturing the stars.

-This is your command terminal.
-Navigate using the links above to explore the crew, lore, and mission logs.
+Explore the crew, ship specs, and story of 'Ghosts in the Rift'.